Back to Blog

 Getting to Stadtpark Hamburg: Complete Transport Guide

 By Bus: Several bus routes serve the Stadtpark area.
-Key routes include Bus 179, which stops directly at Stadtpark (Süd) or Stadtpark (Nord), depending on the direction.
-Other useful routes include Bus 603 and Bus 604, which also have stops near the park.
-Check local Hamburg public transport schedules (HVV) for the most direct routes from your location.
-Bus journeys can vary from 20 to 40 minutes depending on traffic and origin.
+Key routes include the Bus 172, which stops directly at Stadtpark.
+Other useful routes include the Bus 11, Bus 181, and Bus 182, which have stops within easy walking distance of the venue.
+Check the HVV website or app for the most up-to-date route information from your starting point.

 Food, Drink & Local Recommendations